kbase/narrative/docs/testing.md

 #### ***JavaScript***

 It can be useful to immediately see your changes in the narrative.
-For javascript changes, you will just have to reload the page.
+For JavaScript changes, you will just have to reload the page.
 You can print messages to the console with `console.log`.

 To debug using the Karma Debugger complete the following steps: